miracle2k/xappy/libs/secore/docs/introduction.rst

 "fieldname:term", and in which boolean operators can be used in the search.
 The full syntax is described in the `Xapian QueryParser documentation`_.
 (Note that the wildcard option is currently disabled by default.)

+If a field has been indexed with the "spell" option turned on, the ``spell_correct()`` method can return a version of the query string with the spelling corrected.
+This method takes similar arguments to ``query_parse()``, but instead of performing a search, it returns the corrected query string (or the original query string, if no spelling corrections were found).

+  >>> conn.spell_correct('teext')
+  'text'

 In addition, two queries may be combined (with an AND or OR operator) using the ``query_composite()`` method, or a query can be "filtered" with another query